1. Talk about confidentiality.

 Vice Chancellor for Engagement and Inclusivity/Title IX Coordinator for Students

 Student and Educational Support Building, Suite 107

 Call 803-641-3609 for appointments, but walk-ins are accepted.

 Hours: 10:00 am-4:00 pm, Monday-Friday

 Human Resources Office, Penland 116B

-Vice Chancellor for Student Affairs/Title IX Coordinator for Students
+Vice Chancellor for Student Engagement & Inclusivity/Title IX Coordinator for Students

 Student Activities Center, Student Life Office